Foreclosure Prevention Resource Guide

 In the spring of 2007, the CED Committee convened the interagency, multi-sector Foreclosure Prevention Task Force to respond to the foreclosure crisis in Philadelphia.
 Members include representatives from various banking institutions, a public interest attorney, and housing advocates from nonprofit organizations in Philadelphia.

 The goals of the Task Force are to:

-Since the formation of this group, the CED Department and the Task Force have coordinated various activities such as organizing conferences at the Federal Reserve Bank of Philadelphia and implementing a city-wide Mortgage Foreclosure Rescue Scam Alert campaign, in partnership with the City of Philadelphia and NeighborWorks America.
+Since its formation, the CED Department and the Task Force have coordinated various activities such as organizing conferences at the Federal Reserve Bank of Philadelphia and implementing a city-wide Mortgage Foreclosure Rescue Scam Alert campaign, in partnership with the City of Philadelphia and NeighborWorks America.

 More Resources Regarding Foreclosure

 If you are at risk of losing your home or have received a foreclosure notice, call the City of Philadelphia's Save Your Home Philly Hotline at 215-334-HOME (4663).
 It is important that you see a housing counselor immediately so that they may assist you throughout the process.
 When you call the hotline, you will speak to trained lawyers and paralegals who can assist you with your case, connect you with a housing counselor, or, in certain instances, refer you to legal services available to eligible low-income homeowners.
 If you would like to learn more about foreclosure and how to prevent home loss, download the Slippery Slope of Foreclosure.

 Not in foreclosure, but you'd like to learn about how to help someone you know who is losing their home?
 Download CED’s newest brochure Here and Now, Be Yourself Again to learn about the emotional trauma homeowners experience and how to manage that stress.